-- # and % people (SADD+) satisfied with safety, adequacy, inclusiveness, and accountability of humanitarian assistance and/or protection services provided by CARE and partners. - # and % people (as % of People in Need where applicable) who obtained (directly/indirectly) humanitarian support and/or protection services provided by/with support from CARE and partners in line with global standards of lifesaving & quality assistance. - # and % of people whose humanitarian and protection needs (esp.
-GBV, SHEA, civic rights, livelihood, access to basic services) have been addressed/covered/reduced as a result of CARE and partners' influencing of humanitarian systems, structures and programs (ref: HRPs where appropriate and available). - # women (through women led organizations or women rights organizations) represented and actively participating in humanitarian decisions, leadership, and coordination.
+- # and % people (SADD+) satisfied with safety, adequacy17, inclusiveness and accountability of humanitarian assistance and/or protection services provided by CARE and partners - # and % people (as % of PIN where applicable) who obtained (directly/indirectly) humanitarian assistance and/or protection services provided by/with support from CARE and partners in line with standards - # women (through women led organisations or women rights organisations) represented and meaningfully participating in humanitarian decisions, leadership and coordination. - # and % of people in CARE (and partner) presence countries whose humanitarian and protection needs (esp.
+GBV, SHEA, civic rights, livelihood, access to basic services) have been addressed/covered/reduced (ref: HRPs where appropriate and available)